gregness/gregness.github.io/_posts/2025-02-10-use-github-pages-for-blogging.md

 layout: post
 tags: [github, github pages]
 ---
-[GitHub Pages](https://pages.github.com/) is a great way to get started with a blog because it's free and simple.
+[GitHub Pages](https://pages.github.com/) is a great way to get started with a blog.
+It's free, simple and powered by [Jekyll](https://jekyllrb.com/) static site generator.

-It's powered by [Jekyll](https://jekyllrb.com/), which is a great static site generator that's been around for a while.

-Custom domains are also supported and that's why I use it.
+Custom domains are also supported.
+That and Jekyll is why I use GitHub Pages to power my microblog here.